 Click here for more information about the benefits of introducing a consistent survey from loading to unloading.

-In marine logistics, we conduct various marine survey operations from a neutral and fair standpoint.
+In the field of maritime logistics, we carry out various marine survey services (condition surveys, P&I club surveys, loss prevention surveys, etc.) from a neutral and fair third-party standpoint.